Complete Guide on website development life cycle

 2.Designing and Prototype

-This section is to create a visual design and a functional blueprint of the website.
+Once the requirements are clear, the next step is to create the design and initial prototype.
+This phase involves developing a visual design and a functional blueprint of the website.

 Wireframes and Mockups: